socalledsound/electro2022/src/features/assignments/assignments_markdown/day2.workshop.md

     }
 ```
 </div>

-And then we can nest that loop inside another loop to create 10 rows :
+We can nest that loop inside another loop to create 10 rows :

 <div class='workshop-code'>